-We all have times when what’s really needed is a quiet couple of days pampering in a child-free zone need –for some this may mean a spa break but, for those in the know, a visit to Clogheen is the business.
+Sometimes, what’s really needed is a quiet couple of days pampering in a child-free zone – for some this may mean a spa break but, for those in the know, a visit to Clogheen is the business.

-Tellingly styled a ‘gourmet hideaway’, Dermot and Christine Gannon’s restaurant with accommodation is in one of the most beautiful and unspoilt - yet relatively little known - parts of the country: just the place for couples ‘seeking a short getaway from it all experience’.
+Dermot and Christine Gannon’s ‘gourmet hideaway’ is an exceptional restaurant with accommodation in one of the most beautiful and unspoilt - yet relatively little known - parts of the country: just the place for couples ‘seeking a short getaway from it all experience’.

-A lofty double drawing room with large windows and a mixture of antiques and stylish modern furnishings makes a relaxing reception area, and the spacious, airy restaurant is still complete with stained glass windows.
+A lofty double drawing room with large windows and a mixture of antiques and stylish modern furnishings makes a relaxing reception area, and the spacious, airy restaurant has retained stained glass windows from its previous life.

-An unusual setting, for an exceptional meal: only a 9-course Tasting Menu is offered, plus an optional cheese platter of seven Irish cheeses with Trass Farm fruit and plum jam.
-Ingredients are sourced locally (and organic) when possible and, as anyone who has experienced a meal cooked by this talented chef will testify, the cooking is stunningly accurate - and everything is perfectly seasoned: there is no cheffy arrogance here and a (tiny) salt and pepper set is offered on tables, but Dermot has such a sure palate that it will almost certainly be unnecessary to use it.
+An unusual setting, for an exceptional meal: only a 9-course Tasting Menu is offered, plus an optional cheese platter of seven Irish cheeses with Traas Farm fruit and plum jam.
+Ingredients are hoem grown or sourced locally (and organic) whenever possible and the cooking is stunningly accurate - and everything is perfectly seasoned: there is no cheffy arrogance here and a (tiny) salt and pepper set is offered on tables, but Dermot has such a sure palate that it will almost certainly be unnecessary to use it.

-Many diners might be wary of the Tasting Menu, but servings are well-judged - it certainly isn’t a marathon and, on the other hand, could never be described as ‘grudging’ or ‘mean’; furthermore, in deference to Irish taste, the meat course is very generous indeed.
+Many diners maybe wary of the Tasting Menu, but servings are well-judged.
+It certainly isn’t a marathon, yet could never be described as ‘grudging’ or ‘mean’ - and, in deference to Irish taste, the meat course is very generous indeed.

-Menus change daily and, although personal preferences will mean that you enjoy some even better than others, it is an ideal arrangement for guests staying for several nights.
-And it is exceptional value for a meal of this quality: skilfully cooked, generous and beautifully presented.
+Menus change daily and, although personal preferences maymean that you will enjoy some even better than others, it is an ideal arrangement for guests staying for several nights.
+And it offers exceptional value for a meal of this quality: skilfully cooked, generous and beautifully presented.

 Seats 50; children over 12 years welcome; D Thu-Sat (& Bank Hol Sun); set 8 course gourmet D €65.
 House wine from €24.
 SC 10% on groups 6+.